How businesses can mitigate against energy price rises

 The UK has experienced soaring energy prices since March 2021.
 Prices for power reached as high as £128 per MWh by early October.
-As we head into December 2021, power prices have hovered near the £220 per MWh tag.
+As we headed into December 2021, power prices hovered near the £220 per MWh tag.

 These record prices have troubled businesses across the UK.
 The food and beverage and fertiliser industries, for example, have struggled to meet product demands because of tight and expensive energy supplies.
 Power-hungry sectors such as steel, glass, and chemicals have battled soaring gas and electricity costs that have caused higher prices of goods.
 These are just a few examples of sectors and businesses who have faced challenges during the energy crisis.

 A combination of factors – low wind generation, low European storage, intermittent Russian supplies, post-pandemic demand surges, competitive LNG markets abroad, power system outages, and cold temperatures, to name a few – have consistently pushed prices to record heights during the back half of 2021.
 These bullish trends are expected to continue as we head into 2022.